Building Certificates (s6.26)

 Fees and application form

-Building Certificate fees are set in the Environmental Planning & Assessment Regulation 2000.
-Single dwellings have a set application fee.
-The fee for other building types is calculated according to the floor area of the building.
-Current fees that apply to an application for a Building Certificate are detailed in Council’s Operational Plan – Fees & Charges.
+Building Information Certificate fees are set in the Environmental Planning & Assessment Regulation 2000 and in Council’s Operational Plan – Fees & Charges.

 Additional fees apply in the following cases: